 In the water, the Forerunner 935 automatically detects stroke type as well as lengths, distance, pace and stroke count.
 There are also time and distance alerts, a handy countdown start, advanced rest timers and open-water swim metrics.

 One thing we really loved, mainly because the other trackers failed to offer it, was the option to input drills manually.
 This means you can also log all the hard work you do that’s not based on stroke alone, for example kick and single-arm drills.
-However, we did find it missed tracking the odd length here and there.

-Once your sessions are done, the new Training Status feature helps you spot if you’re undertraining or overdoing it by evaluating your recent exercise history and performance indicators, making this fantastic for monitoring training, performance and recovery.
+Once your sessions are done, the Training Status feature helps you spot if you’re undertraining or overdoing it by evaluating your recent exercise history and performance indicators, making this fantastic for monitoring training, performance and recovery.

 There’s no heart rate from the wrist in the water but you can pair the Forerunner 935 with a HRM-Tri or HRM-Swim heart rate monitor for added insights.

 Read the hands on Garmin Forerunner 935 review